 Solution: Strengthen Biceps Femoris

-Lying leg curls can strengthen biceps femoris, a hamstring muscle, which is involved in tibial external rotation.
+Lying leg curls can strengthen biceps femoris, a hamstring muscle, that is involved in tibial external rotation.
 Using the machine to perform the leg curl, rather than performing standing hamstring strengthening exercises like deadlifts, can reduce the stabilizing function of TFL.
-Turning the toes inward slightly will also activate the semitendinosus and semimembranosus involved in tibial internal rotation. (*For those who have a tell-tale externally rotated tibia at rest when the knee is flexed or that manifests during an overhead squat assessment, these muscles will also have to be strengthened to restore muscle balance)
+Turning the toes inward slightly will also activate the semitendinosus and semimembranosus involved in tibial internal rotation.

 Release and stretch TFL